philamp/jellygrail/README.md

 Open http://your_system_ip:8096 to launch Jellyfin web interface.

 ## Good to know / Known issues
+- Check **First and daily usage" section above
 - only last 2500 real-debrid torrents are backuped.
 - **Some current limitations related to multi-threading in BindFS makes it impossible to enable it without issues.
 So, multi-access to same or different files through BindFS is not efficient (for instance: watching a movie while a scanning service is running has bad performance).**
-- ⚠️ If you restart your system, the docker container was maybe restarted but the rshared folder **./Video_Library/** was not prepared so you have to run **./RESTART.SH** to fix it.
+- ⚠️ If you restart your system, the docker container was maybe restarted but the rshared folder ``./Video_Library/`` was not prepared so you have to run ``./RESTART.SH`` to fix it.
 - JELLYFIN_FFmpeg__analyzeduration reduced to 4 seconds to be light on Real-Debrid requests and rclone cache.
 On some video files ffprobe report might be uncomplete.
 TODO: reconsider an increase of JELLYFIN_FFmpeg__analyzeduration.
-- You can add other rclone remote mount points (with your favorite cloud provider) by following the same structure as the provided example used for real_debrid in **./mounts/** folder provided but:
+- You can add other rclone remote mount points (with your favorite cloud provider) by following the same structure as the provided example used for real_debrid in ``./mounts/`` folder provided but:
     - Follow this convention:
       - name your rclone config title (in between [ ] ) the same as the parent folder containing this rclone config file.
       - and name the file "rclone.conf".
     - underlying files deletion is following rclone RD fork system : Among multiple files folders, only 1 file will be deleted (TODO: fix this issue to improve other cloud provider support).
 In other words it means that underlying files deletion is uncomplete in this case.
-- ⚠️ If you need to have your virtual folder rebooted with fresh entries, do not delete file items in **./Video_Library/virtual/** folder, as it will also delete corresponding files in the underlying file-systems.
-Just delete the .bindfs_jelly.db file in **./jellygrail/** folder, RESTART THE DOCKER CONTAINER and trigger a new **/scan**
 - A daily docker restart is still needed so far.
 - RD Torrents that becomes unavailable (despite rclone fork trying to re-download them) are not fully detected by JellyGrail: corresponding virtual files are not displayed and Jellyfin will thus remove them from library but corresponding parent folders will stay (TODO: trying to fix that in a next version)
-- Some interesting Kodi add-ons/repos are available in the **./Video_Library/actual/kodi/software/** folder and accessible through WebDAV http protocol in kodi.
+- Some interesting Kodi add-ons/repos are available in the ``./Video_Library/actual/kodi/software/`` folder and accessible through WebDAV http protocol in kodi.
 - 3 Jellyfin plugins are pre-installed:
-  - **SubBuzz:**  not enabled on library scan but can be used on induvidual items.
+  - ``SubBuzz:``  not enabled on library scan but can be used on induvidual items.
 You can enable it on library scan if you want but beware it will cause additional download requests to Real-Debrid.
-  - **Merge Versions:** Movies not merged by initial scan can be merged thanks to this Jellyfin plugin.
+  - ``Merge Versions:`` Movies not merged by initial scan can be merged thanks to this Jellyfin plugin.
 Shows episodes are not set to be merged because in this case it causes troubles (like whole season merged into one media item).
-  - **Kodi Sync Queue:** to improve the experience with Jellyfin kodi add-on
+  - ``Kodi Sync Queue:`` to improve the experience with Jellyfin kodi add-on
-- **rclone_jelly is an experimental fork of https://github.com/itsToggle/rclone_RD to change the normal behavior of rclone's vfs_cache and thus it's not a "cache" anymore: it stores RAR/ISO file structure data to improve access reliability especially when using Real-Debrid service.
+- rclone_jelly is an experimental fork of https://github.com/itsToggle/rclone_RD to change the normal behavior of rclone's vfs_cache and thus it's not a "cache" anymore: it stores RAR/ISO file structure data to improve access reliability especially when using Real-Debrid service.
   - This cache will have a size equal to 0.5%~ of your real-debrid storage size, using it on an SSD is better (but not mandatory).
 - bindfs_jelly is a fork of https://github.com/mpartel/bindfs that brings virtual folders and virtual renaming.
   - Its sqlite DB is initialized through inluded Python service that scans mounted local and remote folders (upon first start the virtual folder is empty).
 - ⚠️ You can manage your assets *only* through the virtual folder (rename, delete, move) otherwise if you do it directly on the underlying filesystems, linkage will be lost between virtual tree and actual trees.
   - Don't forget to trigger a Library scan in Jellyfin (you can also trigger /scan service, it won't mess up your renamed/moved files in the virtual folder)
 - You can use a Real-Debrid download manager like [rdt-client](https://github.com/rogerfar/rdt-client) and disable downloading files to host since you don't need to have these files stored locally anymore.
 Thus you also have to stop using rename-and-organize feature of Radarr and Sonarr (basically you have to stop radarr/sonarr handling of finished downloads).
-- data written in virtual folder (by you or any process) are actually written in **./fallbackdata/** folder.
+- data written in virtual folder (by you or any process) are actually written in ``./fallbackdata/`` folder.
 - if the Video_Library folder is then accessed through a SMB protocol in windows, renaming does not seem to work (an error pops up) but it's actually working, just refresh the content of the folder and you'll see the renaming is effective.
 (TODO: fix that in bindfs_jelly if possible).
-- The **./PREPARE.SH** script throws mounting errors but they're not.
+- The ``./PREPARE.SH`` script throws mounting errors but they're not.

 ## Kodi setup recommended